AgataMaria/CSNotes-missed-semester/CSNotes-L6.md

 Let' you switch nodes - you can checkout to the latest version of a chosen branch (like master or some other branch references by name) or go back to a previous commit
 To go back to a previous commit - you need to know the commit hash (long hex string) - you can look it up using git log. then use `git checkout <commithash>`
 **This will move the HEAD node and also change the contents of your current directory - so check before you force it.**

+#### git diff
+Shows you the changes made to a <whatever you point to> - it can take different arguments, so you can compare different snapshots of the same file,  so `git diff filename.foo` will show you the most recent changes made in HEAD for filename.foo.

+### Branching & Mergins